astro-turing/Diagenetic_model_LHeureux_2018/README.md

 If you use this code in your work, please cite both the original paper by Ivan L'Heureux and this repository, following the information in CITATION.cff.

 ## License
-The maintainers of this package are not affiliated with the original author, but obtained permission to distribute this code under the Apache 2 license.
+The maintainers of this package are not directly affiliated with the original author, but obtained permission to distribute this code under the Apache 2 license.

 >  Copyright 2022 Ivan L'Heureux (University of Ottawa), Johan Hidding (Netherlands eScience Center)
 >